Evidence Level

 What is the recommended dosage of Copper?

-The clinically studied dose for Copper is 0.9 mg/day (RDA); 1–2 mg/day supplement; upper limit 10 mg/day; use 1 mg copper per 15 mg zinc in zinc-supplementing individuals.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 0.9 mg/day (RDA); 1–2 mg/day supplement; upper limit 10 mg/day; use 1 mg copper per 15 mg zinc in zinc-supplementing individuals Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Nausea, vomiting, and GI upset at doses above 10 mg/day (UL) Liver damage with chronic excess supplementation above UL Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Copper is well tolerated at studied doses.
+Reported effects can include: Nausea, vomiting, and GI upset at doses above 10 mg/day (UL) Liver damage with chronic excess supplementation above UL It may also interact with some medications.
+Copper is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Zinc — high-dose zinc (>50 mg/day) competitively inhibits copper absorption via metallothionein induction; always co-supplement Penicillamine and trientine — copper chelators used in Wilson's disease; avoid supplemental copper Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Zinc — high-dose zinc (>50 mg/day) competitively inhibits copper absorption via metallothionein induction; always co-supplement Penicillamine and trientine — copper chelators used in Wilson's disease; avoid supplemental copper If you take prescription medication, check with a pharmacist or doctor before using it.